Openscapes/book-club/.github/ISSUE_TEMPLATE/suggest-a-book.md

 assignees: ''

 ---
+## The book

 Book title (linked to a source), author(s)

 Name of person suggesting the book:

-(optional) The pitch.
+**The pitch.
 Why read it?
-What is the book's relevance to the Openscapes community?
+What is the book's relevance to the Openscapes community?**

+Add your opinions here.

+## Logistics

 - [ ] I'd love to lead a discussion of this book (via Zoom)
 - [ ] I can arrange a time and share a calendar invite